Vessup/based/README.md

 Modify the query info at the bottom of the table page to include how long the query took.

-Change the data grid background to match the sidebar color.

 Hook up the add schema sidebar action button to logic that allows you to add a new schema.